 B.C.C Beauty Lightmatic SP [1963]

 The name given to the very last camera made by the Beauty Camera Company abandoned the "O" between Light and matic; possibly because this sort of 1950s portmanteau nomenclature was largely out of fashion in the new decade.
 Prior to this time, letters in camera names usually had a meaning (S for a rangefinder, L for a light meter).
 I can only guess that the meaning of "SP" was "shutter priority" (or "spare parts"), since the Lightomatics had been initially designed to encourage this approach to exposure setting.
-For some strange reason, this model is often listed for sale on eBay as the "Taiyodo Beauty Lightmatic SP"?
+For some strange reason, this model is often listed for sale on eBay as the "Taiyodo Beauty Lightmatic SP" (possibly by people who also drive Datsun Jukes?).

 The Lightmatic SP offered very little innovation: just tweaks here and there.